get-eu/get-eu/referendums.md

 like, coming from a country which uses AV, and being told you’re not a democracy.

-Jon, you are right to question whether a referendum is the right mechanism.
+It is nevertheless right to question whether a referendum is the right mechanism.
 In countries with sensible constitutions (that is, Ireland, Australia, Japan and a few others), constitutional change can only be effected by referendums, so the public are accustomed to being